 - Preheat oven to 350° and line a 8 inch square pan with parchment paper.
 Set aside.

 - In a large bowl, combine the crust ingredients.
-Mix the almond flour, coconut flour, egg, salt, and honey together until it is evenly combined.
+Mix the almond flour, coconut flour, coconut oil, egg, salt, and honey together until it is evenly combined.
 Press into the bottom of the prepared pan and bake 16-18 minutes, until the edges start to lightly brown.

 - While the crust bakes make the filing.
 In a large bowl or measuring cup, combine the lemon zest and juice, eggs, honey and cassava flour.
 Whisk really well until all the flour is incorporated and everything is evenly mixed.